-Nurse Urquhart poses for the camera with seven of her young patients, who have travelled on horseback to visit her dental clinic at Te Araroa, a small township on the East Cape of the North Island.
-Te Araroa was the birthplace of Sir Āpirana Ngata, the Māori leader who made a major contribution to improving the welfare of Māori.
+Nurse Urquhart poses for the camera with seven young patients who have travelled on horseback to visit her dental clinic at Te Araroa, a small township on the East Coast of the North Island.
+Te Araroa was the birthplace of Sir Apirana Ngata, the Māori leader who made a major contribution to improving the welfare of Māori.
 Children from small rural schools travelled long distances to dental clinics.
-Nurses would sometimes visit their schools, but often they needed the equipment in the clinics of larger schools if teeth were to be extracted or filled.
+Nurses sometimes visited their schools, but they needed the equipment in the clinics of larger schools if teeth were to be filled or extracted.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.